Moggerhanger House: History

+In 2008 Simon and Jenny Cooper left following a change to ‘commercialism’ in the overall emphasis of the organisation.

+Then in 2010, CCM turned its attention to the neighbouring land and purchased Park Farm, formerly known as Home Farm when part of the Thornton Estate - and a further 60 acres of land to the north of the estate from the Council.
+CCM then adapted them to operate youth and community work there until 2016, when the Park and Farmland were transferred to the main estate in 2020.

 The present

 The house is now used as a conference and training centre for most of the year, but opens as a tourist attraction from mid-June to mid-September, during which time public tours are conducted twice daily.

 Free access to the grounds is available throughout the year.
 There is a spacious tea room and children's play area within the grounds.

-The house has become a centre of local community activities and its successful restoration has been a triumph for the local village and for Bedfordshire.
+The house had become a centre of local community activities and its successful restoration so far has been a triumph for the local village and for Bedfordshire.

+It continues to need maintenance and more recently Covid has affected its continuing development but it is hoped that further developments will take place shortly.

 The Moggerhanger House Preservation Trust, a registered charity, is currently trying to secure funds to restore Humphrey Repton’s 33 acre parkland surrounding the house.